MarcinAdamaszek/2D-Points/README.md

 tests (unknown to students), its creator was exempted from the exam and had a passing grade for the semester.

 ## Task specification
-We are given a set of 2D points with X and Y coordinates, which are the corners of a closed polygon.
+We are given a set of 2D points with X and Y integer coordinates, which are the corners of a closed polygon.
 Every side of the polygon is sure to be parallel to either X or Y axis, which means the sides of the polygon are only at multiple of 90 degrees to each other.
 The points are given in a random order and our task is to create a path